phanerka/link-stash/Coding/Debugging utilities/DNSpy.md

 ### Other DNSpy features
 You can:
 - add bookmarks.
-	From my experience, DNSpy loses them very frequently, so it could be useful to save them in a file and store it somwhere.
+	From my experience, DNSpy loses them very frequently, so it could be useful to save them in a file and store it somewhere.
 - check list of breakpoints
 - configure breakpoints (add conditions or filters, log in internal console)
 - analyze methods.